Open Enrollment Election Form

 Medical Coverage

-This section captures the employeeโs medical plan choice and the coverage details needed for enrollment.
+This section captures the employee’s medical election, plan choice, and dependent coverage details needed for enrollment processing.

 - Coverage Tier